Please ensure Javascript is enabled for purposes of website accessibility

 • Better use of funds for other infrastructure improvements

-We conducted a risk assessment to consider the community’s concerns.
-The findings indicated that all risks can be mitigated to a level that’s acceptable and similar to other playgrounds of an equivalent size and nature.
+Following community engagement in May/June 2025 we conducted a risk assessment to consider community concerns.
+The findings indicated the risks can be mitigated to a level that’s acceptable and similar to other playgrounds of an equivalent size and nature.

 As a result, the playground will be located centrally between the eastern and western property boundaries at the northern end of the reserve to allow for other activities between the playground and the existing stormwater basin.
 In addition, a physical barrier (e.g. plantings/trees, or seating) between the northern edge of the playground and the footpath will reduce the likelihood of children running onto Regency Road while they’re playing.